WiFi & Networks

 Wi-Fi.
 Your Property's Heartbeat.

 Your guest room TV’s, your door locking system, your payment terminals, your building controls, your CCTV — all of it runs on the same network infrastructure.
-A poorly planned network doesn’t just frustrate guests, it creates operational problems that cost time and money.
+A poorly planned network doesn’t just frustrate customers, it creates operational problems that cost time and money.

 Get the foundations right, and everything built on top of them works the way it should.